 Emerson ended his lecture by relating his observations to the evolution of the combination of pigments.
-He cited Oparin (1957).
-He speculated that the earliest organisms contained not only chlorophyll a, but carotenoids, but may have had limited photosynthesis as in Ochromonas.
-The rest of Emerson's talk dealt with how the accessory pigments helped in the evolution of efficient photosynthesis - not only for capturing light not absorbed by chlorophyll a but in a different way, as we know now -- through their use in capturing light for the two distinct photosynthetic bacteria (see Chapter 6 in Blankenship, 2021, for further information on the mechanism of photosynthesis in such bacteria).
+He cited Oparin (1957), speculating that the earliest organisms contained not only chlorophyll a, but carotenoids, that may have had limited photosynthesis as in Ochromonas.
+The rest of Emerson's talk dealt with how the accessory pigments helped in the evolution of efficient photosynthesis - not only for capturing light not absorbed by chlorophyll a, but in a different way, as we know now - through their use in capturing light for the two distinct photosystems I and II.
+Lastly, Emerson noted that he had not done any experiment on anoxygenic photosynthetic bacteria (see Chapter 6 in Blankenship, 2021, for further information on the mechanism of photosynthesis in such bacteria).